The dawning of a disaster

 A little later, motorists wisely give up altogether.
 It is rare during a weekday to see no bus waiting at the Pint and Pot terminus.
 In the centre background, beyond the usually busy Hall Road, is a deserted Orchard Park shopping centre.

-Orchard Park 25/06/07 (9a)
+Orchard Park 25/06/07 (10)

 Further west along Hall Road, the floodscape continues.

 By late afternoon, it was learned that the surreal conditions were everywhere across the city, and much worse in some areas.
 One man had lost his life.
-It took the following days to begin to understand the scale of the disaster in terms of damage and long-term disruption.
+It took the following days to begin to understand the scale of the disaster in terms of damage and long-lasting disruption.

 sign